18 Publishing and Export

 The Export Margin Offsets Dialog Box

 By default, the margins of your copied or exported graph are determined by the Margin Control in Copy Page Settings group of Preferences: Options (Copy actions) or the Export Settings branch of Export Graphs (Export actions).
-Beginning with Origin 2018, you can interactively modify the default margins using the Export Margin Offsets Dialog Box.
+You can interactively modify the default margins using the Export Margin Offsets Dialog Box.

-- Click on the graph window (to activate) and choose Edit: Export Margin Offsets.
+- Click on the graph window (to activate) and choose Edit: Set Export Margins.
 This opens the Export Margin Offsets dialog.

-- Drag the green selection handles that appear at the page margins; or enter values into the dialog edit boxes and click Apply.
+- Drag the blue selection handles that appear at the page margins; or enter values into the dialog edit boxes and click Apply.

 Fit Page to Layer and Layer to Page

-There are two small dialog boxes -- one new, one that has been part of Origin for some time -- that are also helpful for removing white space or placing a margin around your graph before exporting:
+There are two small dialog boxes that are also helpful for removing white space or placing a margin around your graph before exporting: